-3. Designated or undesignated.
-See Section 8.4.1 of this volume.

-4. For Freeway detours, at least one 12 ft. lane must be provided in each direction.

-- 5. Urban multi-purpose lanes are usually used as refuge lanes but may be used for loading zones, bus stops, emergency access and other purposes.
+- 1. Separated or concurrent flow. - 2.
+A minimum width of 5 feet shall be provided when the bicycle lane is adjacent to on-street parking, a right-turn lane, guardrail or other barrier.
+See Section 8.4 of this volume. - 3.
+For Freeway detours, at least one 12 ft. lane must be provided in each direction. - 4.
+Urban multi-purpose lanes are usually used as refuge lanes but may be used for loading zones, bus stops, emergency access and other purposes.
 Parking that adversely impacts capacity or safety is to be eliminated whenever practical.
-Standard parking width is measured from lip of gutter, with a minimum width of 8 ft. measured from face of curb. - 6.
+Standard parking width is measured from lip of gutter, with a minimum width of 8 ft. measured from face of curb. - 5.
 10 ft. to 12 ft. lanes for commercial and transit vehicles.